Stephen F. Schneck: Public service

 He serves on the Board of Directors for Catholic Mobilizing Network and for Catholic Climate Covenant.
 He was previously a board member for Sojourners, for Catholics in Alliance for the Common Good, and for Democrats for Life of America.
 He served as national co-chair of Catholics for Biden in 2020.
 He served as a national co-chair of Catholics for Obama in 2012.
 In 2015, Schneck was appointed to President Barack Obama's third Advisory Council on for the White House Office of Faith-Based and Neighborhood Partnerships.

 On June 15, 2022, the White House announced Schneck's appointment to the United States Commission on International Religious Freedom.
+On June 3, 2024, Schneck was unanimously elected to Chair the United States Commission on International Religious Freedom.